 Let’s start with the main feature of this vacuum though: the quiet operation.

-The Miele Complete C3 Silence has a noise output of just 64dB on its quietest setting.
+The Miele Complete C3 Silence has a noise output of just 64dB on its quietest setting, which is much less than the average decibel rating for vacuums.
 For comparison, both the Dyson Ball Animal 2 and Shark NV681UKT Lift-Away vacuums are rated at 80db, which is significantly louder.

 To achieve this, Miele has added extra insulation around the motor and included the Silence AirClean filter.
 The EcoLine motor also reduces both noise output and energy consumption.